SAP-samples/teched2024-AD181/exercises/ex2/README.md

 ## Prerequisites

 **Your customer loyalty application has been using a test SQLite database during testing.
-To deploy the application, you will need to set up a SAP HANA Cloud database instance in your trial Cloud Foundry Environment.
-Refer to the steps here:**  [Setup SAP HANA Cloud Trial](../hana-install/)
+To deploy the application, you will need to set up a SAP HANA Cloud database instance in your trial Cloud Foundry Environment.**

+**Refer to the steps here:**  [Setup SAP HANA Cloud Trial](../hana-install/)

-### Service
+### Prepare the Service

 **Return to your Customer Loyalty project in SAP Build Code (you may need to refresh the browser).**